top of page

 Treatment -

 The main goal of rhabdomyolysis treatment is to prevent kidney injury and address any underlying causes when possible.
 Treatment involves administering intravenous (IV) fluids to maintain adequate urine output and correcting any electrolyte imbalances.
 In addition, IV bicarbonate may be done in some instances to decrease the toxicity of myoglobin to the renal tubules.
 If compartment syndrome is the cause of rhabdomyolysis, surgical treatment with an emergency fasciotomy should be performed promptly, as IV fluid administration may result in worsening edema within the muscle compartment.
-Hemodialysis may be considered in individuals with low urine output, even with intensive fluid resuscitation, or who have already developed acute kidney failure.
+Hemodialysis may be considered in individuals with low urine output, even with intensive fluid resuscitation, or who have already developed acute kidney failure

 The prognosis of rhabdomyolysis varies depending on the underlying cause.
 Nonetheless, most individuals can completely recover kidney function, even if they initially developed acute kidney failure.